huijunchen9260/dmenufm/README.md

 To open in the application that you want, you need to
 1. find the filetype (`minor/major`) of the file
-2. type it in the correct file.
+~~2. type it in the correct file.~~ (May disappear after reboot your computer)
+2. Set xdg-open default applications.

 For example, I am using `sxhkd`.
 So I need to modify `sxhkdrc`.
 However, it is not opened in `nvim.desktop`, but in `firefox.desktop`.